CSCI1090-S24/ps1/README.md

 **Option 1**

 * Right-click on the `ps1.py` file.
 (On a Mac, you can right-click by tapping the icon with two fingers or by holding down the ``control`` key and then tapping the icon.)
 * Select `Open with...` and then select IDLE from the submenu.
+On Windows, if you don't see `Open with...` select the `More options` item, which should bring up the `Open with...` option.
 * If IDLE does not appear or you can't figure out how to right click, try option 2.

 **Option 2**

 * Launch IDLE.
-It might already be open from Part 6!
+It might already be open from when you did Part 6.
 * From the `File` menu in IDLE, select `Open`.
 Then navigate to the `ps1-yourusername` folder, and select `ps1.py`, which your OS might show just as `ps1`, without the `.py`.